Imran10896/Portfolio_optimization/README.md

 4. `market_markowitz`: Calculates financial ratios for investing in the whole market using Markowitz portfolio optimization.
 5. `core_fin_ratios`: Calculates financial ratios for portfolio construction through core stocks.

 ### Python Scripts

-1. `coreness_Rossa.py`: Computes coreness centrality using the method proposed by Rossa et al.
-2. `coreness_Rombach.py`: Computes coreness centrality using the method proposed by Rombach et al.
-3. `cp_centralization.py`: Computes centralization of a network using the core-periphery model.

-### Python Scripts